 - Kosher salt and freshly ground pepper (to taste)

 - 8 cups thinly shredded romaine hearts

 - 2 tablespoons cider or rice wine vinegar

-- Mix together the cumin, chili powder, and salt and pepper.
+- Mix together the cumin, chili powder, salt, and pepper.
 Sprinkle it over the chicken.

-- Heat 1 tablespoon of the oil in a large skillet over medium high heat.
+- Heat 1 tablespoon of the oil in a large skillet over medium-high heat.
 Add the garlic, swish it around, then add the chicken without crowding (in batches if necessary), and sauté until cooked through, about 4 minutes on each side.
 Remove the cutlets to a cutting board and cut them into bite-sized pieces.
-Sprinkle them with the remaining tablespoon lime juice.
+Sprinkle them with the remaining tablespoon od lime juice.